Sectorial descent for wrapped Fukaya categories: Statement of results

 The key property of this definition is that a generic positive Legendrian isotopy will intersect a given mostly Legendrian $\f$ only by passing through $\f^\crit$ transversally (Lemma \ref{genericpositiveisotopy}).
 In most applications, the relevant mostly Legendrian stops admit some sort of reasonable \emph{finite} (or at least locally finite) stratification by \emph{disjoint} locally closed \emph{isotropic} submanifolds.
 However, the definition allows for rather more general phenomena (see Example \ref{mostlyLegexa}).

 Weinstein hypersurfaces (i.e.\ Liouville hypersurfaces which are Weinstein) are an important source of mostly Legendrian stops.
 Recall that a \emph{Weinstein manifold} is a Liouville manifold $W$ for which the Liouville vector field $Z$ is gradient-like with respect to a proper Morse function $\phi:W\to\RR_{\geq 0}$ (see \cite{cieliebakeliashberg}).
 The zeroes of the Liouville vector field on a Weinstein manifold have index $\leq\frac 12\dim W$; those for which this inequality is strict are called \emph{subcritical}, and those of index $=\frac 12\dim W$ are called \emph{critical}.
 We extend this terminology to isotropic submanifolds of symplectic and contact manifolds: critical isotropics are those which are Lagrangian/Legendrian, and those of smaller dimension are called subcritical.
 The core $\cc_W$ of a Weinstein manifold $W$ is the union of the cores of the handles (i.e.\ the stable manifolds of the zeroes of $Z$).
 If the cocores of the critical handles are properly embedded (this is a generic condition), then writing $\cc_W=\cc_W^\subcrit\cup\cc_W^\crit$ as the union of the cores of the subcritical and critical handles, respectively, we see that $\cc_W^\subcrit$ is closed, and hence this decompositions exhibits $\cc_W$ as mostly Lagrangian.
-The cores of the handles of $W$ are not only isotropic: the Liouville form vanishes identically on them (since $Z$ is tangent to them).
+Additionally, as $Z$ is tangent to the cores of the handles, the Liouville form vanishes identically on them.
 Thus the core $\f$ of a Weinstein hypersurface $F_0\subseteq\partial_\infty\bar X$ (with properly embedded critical cocores) is mostly Legendrian.

-\begin{remark} Even for the mostly Legendrian stops which arise naturally in practice, the question of whether they admit Weinstein ribbons (after small deformation) does not have an obvious answer.
+\begin{remark} Even for the mostly Legendrian stops which arise naturally in practice, the question of whether they admit Weinstein ribbons (possibly after small deformation) does not have an obvious answer.
 It is hence important, from a practical standpoint, to have a theory which applies in the generality of mostly Legendrian stops, without any assumptions about the existence of ribbons. \end{remark}